FrederickDeny/tau-llvm-plugin/README.md

   - `example.cc` is a Hello World C++ program with some OO features to see what kinds of calls are visible after lowering to LLVM IR.

+An example using several source files is also given in the `sandbox/mm` directory, and a more complex program is given in the `sandbox/hh` directory.

 The following instructions assume `TAU_Profiling.so` and `Tau_Profiling_CXX.so` have been built against the system installed LLVM.
 If this is not the case, replace invocations of `clang` and